shipwright-io/build/docs/build.md

 A `Build` resource can specify a Git repository or bundle image source, together with other parameters like:

+- `source.type` - Specify the type of the data-source.
+Currently, the supported types are "Git", "OCI", and "Local".
 - `source.git.url` - Specify the source location using a Git repository.
 - `source.git.cloneSecret` - For private repositories or registries, the name references a secret in the namespace that contains the SSH private key or Docker access credentials, respectively.
 - `source.git.revision` - A specific revision to select from the source repository, this can be a commit, tag or branch name.
 If not defined, it will fallback to the Git repository default branch.